-With summer ending in Naples, now is a good time to get ahead on air conditioner maintenance.
+With summer winding down in Naples, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be clogged with dirt and yard waste.
-This collection can decrease your unit’s efficiency and cause it to break down.
-Or require replacement sooner.
+If you haven’t taken care of it recently, it could be full of mud and debris from your yard.
+This accumulation can limit your unit’s efficiency and cause it to break down.
+Or require replacement faster.

-We recommend having your air conditioning system professionally tuned-up every year.
+We recommend having your air conditioning system professionally serviced once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on energy costs.

-Routine AC maintenance also helps our technicians spot and address minor issues before they become costly problems.
+Routine AC maintenance also helps our technicians discover and address minor issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing